 Walter Lindrum Timeline

-Timeline of the greatest billiards player of all time.
-Covering his unique upbringing, illustrious career, and post-retirement charitable endeavours, this is a testament to a man who gave the sport and his country his very best.
+The timeline of the greatest billiards player of all time, covering his unique upbringing, illustrious career, and charitable efforts post-retirement—a true testament to a man who gave the sport and his country his very best.

 Book: Billiards and Snooker by Walter Lindrum